electronick1/stairs_doc/source/index.html.md

 ```

-Standalone consumer it's a type of consumer which will NOT execute automatically.
+The Standalone consumer is a type of a consumer which will NOT execute automatically.

 To execute it and process data inside, you need to run a special command:

 `python manager.py consumer:standalone app.write_to_file`

-It useful when you need to write data using one process only (for example in case of file writing).
+It is useful if you need to write data using one process only (for example, in the case of file writing).

 ---